AWS Security Best Practices

 Do not commit AWS access keys or credentials

 AWS access keys are meant to be used by your infrastructure and/or your code.
 Do not commit them into your source code.
 It would else make them available to a lot of 3rd parties, such as contractors or continuous integration tools.
 It will also make them very difficult to change.
 A good way to approach this is to use environment variables.
 It would also allow you to easily run your code in a non-production environment.
-These ideas are described in The Twelve-actor App.
+These ideas are described in The Twelve-factor App.

 You can use a script to list all of the access keys configured in your AWS account and look for them in your applications’ code.